The Blind Beggar is a pub located on Whitechapel Road in East London, known for its chequered past.

-The Cart and Horses is considered to be the birthplace of the legendary British heavy metal band, Iron Maiden.
-It's where they first gigged.
+Last year, I backpacked the Cart & Horses in Stratford, which is considered to be the Birthplace of Iron Maiden, the legendary British heavy metal band.
+It’s where they first gigged.

-Months later I sat in the Piano Bar of the Europa Hotel in Belfast, the most bombed hotel in Europe, if not the world.
+Months later, I sat in the Piano Bar of the Europa Hotel in Belfast, the most bombed hotel in Europe, if not the world.

-I was definitely up for a visit to The Blind Beggar on Whitechapel Road in East London.
+So I was definitely up for a visit to The Blind Beggar on Whitechapel Road in East London.

-The Legend of Henry de Monfort
+The Legend of Henry de Montfort

 The pub was built in 1894 on the site of an inn which had been established before 1654 and takes its name from the legend of Henry de Montfort.